Tip

 A reflective journey that traces the shadows of 140 years of colonialism, posing the question: How can true justice emerge when the wounds of the past are still bleeding?
 Through the voice of the daughter, we experience a powerful monologue calling for restitution, justice, and the restoration of African heritage, at the heart of Berlin’s vibrant future.

-Join us for an evening of dialogue, creativity, and inspiration as we pull back the curtain on a work that seeks to connect the past with a vision for the future.
+Join us as we lift the curtain on this work that connects the past with a vision for the future through dialogue, creativity and inspiration.
 We look forward to seeing you!

 Beteiligte